How Do You Measure Success in Construction?By Michael Stone

-I’ve seen contractors try to apportion overhead on a daily basis when compiling their estimates.
-Others try to apportion overhead on a weekly, monthly or per job basis.
+I’ve seen contractors try to apportion overhead on a daily, weekly, monthly or per job basis when compiling their estimates.
 I don’t recommend any of those approaches.

 Using the wrong labor rate, or using someone else’s markup when you don’t know their assumptions, is one of the biggest mistakes we see and the difference can be thousands of dollars.

 Pricing Too LowBy Michael Stone

 It is a fact of life that when you sell construction-related services, you’ll have clients tell you that your price is too high.
 Bless their hearts.
 They have no idea what would be a fair price for the work they want done, they just know that your price is too high.

 This week I want to catch up on a few things that have been bothering me.

 Accounting – Keeping Track of Your JobsBy Michael Stone